AeybelV/nomad/docs/time/index.md

 # Time System Overview

+The Time Subsystem in Doggyware provides platform-agnostic access to both monotonic time and mission time.

-The time subsystem provides:
+The subsystem consists of:

-- time primitives
-- trait definitions for time sources
-- a standard FSW time component
-- clock synchronization
-- monotonic timers
-- scheduling intervals
+1. **Time Primitives (time.rs)**
+  Defines time behavior and time source abstraction layers.

+2. **TimeService (components/time)**
+   A FSW service that is provided in the standard collection that wraps and handles `TimeSource`s.